MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-release-notes.md

 The public preview of Microsoft Compliance Score provides you with early access to upcoming functionality and updates.

-Compliance Score is a new feature in the [Microsoft 365 compliance center](microsoft-365-compliance-center.md) that calculates a risk-based score to help understand your organization's state of compliance with key standards and regulations.
+Compliance Score is a new feature in the [Microsoft 365 compliance center](microsoft-365-compliance-center.md) that calculates a risk-based score, measuring your progress towards completing recommended actions that help reduce compliance risks.

 ## Compliance Score and Compliance Manager relationship